|

 The

-This is summarised by looking at the number of councillors now, the losses or gains since the last equivalent elections in 2015, and the percentage change.
+This is summarised by examining the number of councillors currently in office, the losses or gains since the last equivalent elections in 2015, and the corresponding percentage change.
 These are shown in the table below.
 The Greens and the Lib Dems (the pro-remain parties) saw their numbers soar whilst the Conservatives and UKIP (the pro-Brexit parties) witnessed all-time record losses.
-The party that sat on the fence (Labour) lost out whilst the independents, who tend to focus on local issues, made massive gains at the expense of the two main parties who controlled the majority of councils.
-But this analysis is taking a view through the prism of Brexit and that is far from the whole story.
+The party that sat on the fence (Labour) lost out, whilst the independents, who tend to focus on local issues, made massive gains at the expense of the two main parties, who controlled the majority of councils.
+However, this analysis takes a view through the prism of Brexit, and that is far from the whole story.

 Green 265 +194 +273%